HasanAbdelhady/HasanAbdelhady/README.md

 ### 🚀 Aspiring Software Engineer | 🎓 AI Engineering Senior Student

-I’m a passionate developer focused on building efficient and scalable web solutions using Python and modern web technologies.
-As a full-stack web developer, I like to work on intriguing projects—from backend architecture to creating dynamic front-end experiences.
+I like building efficient and scalable web solutions using Python and modern web technologies.
+I've worked on the full-stack of many projects—from backend architecture to creating dynamic front-end experiences.
 Currently, I'm finishing my AI Engineering degree, and my interest lies at the intersection of AI and web development.

 ### I'm currently interested in AI Research, so feel free to reach out about possible research opportunities.
 ---